 It's not something you probably think much about, but your liver is a key player in your body's digestive system.
 Everything you eat or drink, including medicine, passes through it.
 You need to treat it right so it can stay healthy and do its job.

-“The liver is a vital organ and not something you can live without,” says Rohit Satoskar, MD, of the MedStar Georgetown Transplant Institute.
-“It’s an organ you could easily trash if you don’t take good care of it, and once you trash it, it’s gone.”
+"It's an organ you could easily trash if you don't take good care of it," says Rohit Satoskar, MD, of the MedStar Georgetown Transplant Institute.
+"And once you trash it, it's gone."

 There's nothing tricky about keeping your liver in good shape.
-It's all about a healthy lifestyle, says Ray Chung, MD, of the Liver Center at Massachusetts General Hospital.
+It's all about a healthy lifestyle, says Ray Chung, MD, medical director of the liver transplant program at Massachusetts General Hospital.

 "Taking care of your liver is far more about avoiding what's bad than it is about eating or drinking things that are particularly nourishing to the liver," he says.